Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ![Exceptions on Import Dan Sheet](https://dev.lpubelts.com/images/exceptions-s.png)

-**Could not match.** While the importer does a really good job overall, the lock classification that the dan sheets use is slightly different than the one in lpubelts.com.
+**Could not match.** While the importer does a really good job overall, the lock classification that the dan sheets use is slightly different from the one in lpubelts.com.
 You may have a lock from your dan sheet that is too ambiguous to match clearly to the right entry in lpubelts.com.
 No worries, you just need to find that lock in lpubelts.com and add your video link and date manually.
 Other times the lock may not yet exist in lpubelts.com, because it has not yet been classified.
 Though this will never be the cause of a point difference, since such locks weren’t worth points there either.

 **Missing or bad URLs.** If you had a bunch of Recorded locks before, there is a good chance you still have some of these, as the dan sheet does not usually contain green and below locks.
 Those aren’t responsible for lost dan points, but not providing a proper link in your dan sheet for a Blue lock or above will certainly do it.
 All cases are very easy to fix: just click on the lock to edit and add/fix the missing/bad link.

 **Upgrades.** This is probably the biggest source of legitimately different points.
-We have a lock upgrade system, where locks with fewer elements, more mastered pins and such are upgraded by locks with more elements, etc. To date, it hasn’t been very clear which locks upgrade others, and the burden has been on black belt pickers to figure it out and use the “upgraded” modifier in their google sheet so that only the points for the upgraded lock count.
+We have a lock upgrade system, where locks with fewer elements, more mastered pins and such are upgraded by locks with more elements, etc. To date, it hasn’t been very clear which locks upgrade others, and the burden has been on black belt pickers to figure it out and use the “upgraded” modifier in their Google sheet so that only the points for the upgraded lock count.
 This has been applied very inconsistently across dan sheets, but no more!
 We now have a single upgrade taxonomy (click on “Upgrades list” towards the top of your scorecard, just below your dan point total, to see it) that is automatically applied consistently to everyone.
 Since this is the first time anyone has attempted to pull together such a taxonomy, I’m sure some people would judge a specific upgrade pair differently than others.
 If you disagree with a particular upgrade pair, then please raise the issue with #lock-classification for further review.

 **Duplicates.** Some locks are samelined into the same entry, and therefore only one will count for dan points.
-The google dan sheet also did an accurate job of calculating this, so this should not result in different points.
+The Google dan sheet also did an accurate job of calculating this, so this should not result in different points.
 But it is called out here, to help explain how the math works.

 **Q: The link/date/modifier/notes are wrong.
 Can I fix it?**